 Also of interest is that Frisco has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.21% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.21% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Frisco is a great place for families with children to consider.
 First of all, many other families with children live here, making Frisco a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Frisco has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Frisco’s overall crime rate is lower than average for the country.

 In Frisco, however, the average commute to work is quite long.
 On average, people spend 30.42 minutes each day getting to work, which is significantly higher than the national average.

 If knowledge is power, Frisco is a pretty powerful place.
 59.22% of the adults in Frisco have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Frisco in 2010 was $44,151, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $176,604 for a family of four.